isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/conf-query-limitreads.md

+---
+title: Configure the number of LimitReads for a query
+description: Learn how to Configure the number of LimitReads for a query
+---

 # Configure the number of LimitReads for a query {#id231RC0HL0ID}

 To increase the number of nodes that a query may read at a time, perform the following steps: